-Kris Brown serves as Brady's Co-President, helping to shape the strategic focus and direction of Brady's campaigns, and ensuring the successful coordination of Brady's critical national and field assets to achieve our goals.
-In this role, Kris serves as a member of the Executive Management Team and directly oversees the policy, organizing and communications functions.
+Kris Brown serves as President of the Brady Campaign and Center to prevent Gun Violence.
 Kris started her career on Capitol Hill working for Congressman Jim Moran (on issues including gun violence prevention), before earning her law degree at George Mason School of Law and working on regulatory and complex commercial litigation for many years at the law firm Weil, Gotshal & Manges.
 Most recently, Kris served as the Chief Legal & Administrative Officer to a publicly traded airline services company based in Switzerland, where she provided strategic oversight and direction to the legal, risk, communications and marketing functions as a member of the Executive Management Board during a high growth phase for the company.
-In addition to her long record of involvement in working on gun violence prevention policy, Kris brings considerable strategic management and functional expertise to Brady and to her role as Co-President.
+In addition to her long record of involvement in working on gun violence prevention policy, Kris brings considerable strategic management and functional expertise to Brady.

 Robert Bowers Disney comes to Brady from the Writers Guild of America.
 He began his career as a Peace Corps Volunteer in West Africa and continued his overseas work with the United Nations High Commission on Refugees where he oversaw refugee camp operations.
 Upon returning to the US, he helped manage the Peace Corp's response to the 2004 tsunami in southeast Asia and Hurricane Katrina in 2005.
 In 2007, he left the chaos of international disaster assistance for the serene world of American politics.
 He moved to Nevada with the Democratic Party to oversee preparations for the Presidential Caucus and the 2008 election.
 Since then, Robert has served as the Senior Regional Representative for the Sierra Club in Nevada where he ran issue advocacy campaigns and the Political Outreach Representative for the Writers Guild of America, which represents writers in television and film.